Hold on Tight, Camaradas

 “I’m Hispanic,” I said, somewhat amused at the bewilderment my racial ambiguity had caused.
 The focus of the conversation soon shifted to the fellowship, and I was out of her office in about 30 minutes.

 I didn’t think much of that conversation about my identity.
 As a Latina, I’m more than used to explaining why I look and talk how I do.
 Since I moved to the U.S. from Latin America three years ago — I’ve lived in Colombia, Ecuador and Argentina — I’ve encountered a myriad of misconceptions about what it means to be Latino.
+Unfortunately, such misconceptions can sometimes lead to receiving poor treatment in the office, which is an issue many face.

 I understand the misunderstanding, somewhat.
 My identity is messy — an amalgam of borrowed words, sounds and colors.
 Being Latino is beautiful but complex.
 Day to day, many of us grapple to understand how our identity fits, if at all, in the intricate framework of American society.
 Stereotypes — such as the notion that we’re not as smart as other Americans, that we’re hard-wired for crime and that we’re taking U.S. jobs— turn many Latinos’ daily lives into an uphill battle.
 The quest is even more difficult for some people who don’t fit into the term “Latinos,” a masculine noun used to refer to people with Latin American roots whether they’re male or female.
 But not all Hispanics conform to that strict gender binary.
 Although we’ve come up with some ideas for more inclusive terms — Latin@ and Latinx, for instance — there’s no consensus on an alternative.
 As our identities intersect, the confusion just piles on.